 In 2014, the Evanston Ecology Center celebrated its 40th anniversary.
 The video below highlights the history of the center and the great impact it has had on the community.

 Classes are offered year-round for children, adults, families, schools, and organized groups such as scouts.
-To learn more about this season's classes, click here.
+To learn more about this season's classes, check out Evanston Life Magazine.

 Ecology Center staff oversee